-Tuscany's second-largest city is famous for its architecture - it's full of Renaissance palaces and medieval and Gothic churches.
-Siena is located just 85 kilometers away from Florence and makes for a perfect day trip thanks to the many trains, buses, and tours connecting the two cities.
+Tuscany's second-largest city is famous for its architecture.
+It's full of Renaissance palaces and medieval and Gothic churches.
+Siena is located just 85 kilometers away from Florence and makes for a perfect day trip.
+Getting from Florence to Siena is easy thanks to the many trains, buses, and tours connecting the two cities.

 Siena's historical center, Palazzo Pubblico, and Torre del Mangia are just some of the beautiful sights the city has to offer.
 Siena is also famous for the frescoes inside the Siena Cathedral's Piccolomini Library and the very walkable streets that make exploring the city on foot a fun adventure.